 From time to time, the legislative schedule requires legislative employees to work overtime such that it precludes legislative employees from eating dinner at their home.
-The Legislature provides limited reimbursement to legislative employees for meals consumed during an extended work day.
+The Legislative Council provides limited reimbursement to legislative employees for meals consumed during an extended work day.
 A legislative employee, including a session-only or part-time employee, is eligible to be reimbursed for the actual meal expenses for a meal consumed during an extended work day, or immediately afterwards, as follows.

-- The employee must have worked at least 11 hours in a work day or a total of 15 hours in a 24-hour period; and - The Legislature or the committee to which the employee is assigned must be in session during the extended work day or the employee was specifically required to work the extended work day by both committee chairs.
+- The employee must have worked at least 11 hours in a work day or a total of 15 hours in a 24-hour period; and - The Legislature or the committee to which the employee is assigned must be in session during the extended work day or the employee was specifically required to work the extended work day by the employee's office director.